georgebrindeiro/map_manager_api/map_manager_api.rst

   All map queries (excepted trigger bookkeeping) must be performed in a transaction, during which the world is assured to be consistent when viewed from the client.
   A transaction might fail in case of write conflict.
   This approach ensures the `Atomicity` and `Consistency` properties of the commonly used ACID model in database literature, but does not ensure `Isolation` (parallel writes working on different parts of a distributed database might break this property) or `Durability` (a sufficiently-large number of servers dying in a distributed database might result in data loss, as total replicability is not a realistic goal).
 We do not even aim at an *eventual consistency* model because the typical amount of data produced by modern robotic systems hinders the notion of complete replicas.
-  The suggested paradigm for implementating transactions is *multiversion concurrency control*.
+  The suggested paradigm for implementing transactions is *multiversion concurrency control*.

 Trigger
   Clients can create triggers to watch part of the database and be notified of changes asynchronously.